BetterMuSeek

 Don’t cut too close to the barrel to avoid the string slipping off.
 Now, turn the tuning peg clockwise.
 This will start tightening the string.
 Try to make it wind to the inside while tightening to avoid contact with the Woodstock.

 After tightening the 1st string, move on to the 2nd string.
-The method should be the same for this as well, with the only difference being to tie the knot going over the string instead, making it wind to the outside.
-For the 3rd string, you’ll have to do it the exact same way that you did the first one.
-Now move on to the bass side.
+The method should also be the same for this, with the only difference being to tie the knot going over the string instead, making it wind to the outside.
+For the 3rd string, you’ll have to do it the same way you did the first one.
+Now, move on to the bass side.

 Once again, follow the same steps you followed for the treble strings, but start with the 6th string, then move on to the 5th and 4th.